Asymptotically Achieving Centralized Rate on the Decentralized Network MISO Channel: Problem Formulation

-\begin{remark} In contrast to the precursory work in \cite{Bazco2019_ISIT} for the $2\times 2$ setting, in which a distributed adaptation of the Random Vector Quantization (RVQ) feedback model of \cite{Jindal2006} was supposed, we assume in this work an additive Gaussian model for the estimation noise.
-This modification allows us to enlarge the contribution and verify that the previous result is not dependent on the feedback model.
-Indeed, the asymptotic results are expected to hold for a broad family of estimation models, since the key parameter that characterizes the asymptotic analysis is the variance scaling of the noise. \end{remark}
+\begin{remark} In contrast to the prior work in \cite{Bazco2019_ISIT} for the $2\times 2$ setting, in which a distributed adaptation of the Random Vector Quantization (RVQ) feedback model of \cite{Jindal2006} was supposed, we assume in this work an additive Gaussian model for the estimation noise.
+This modification allows us to enlarge the contribution and verify that the previous result is not dependent on the feedback model. \cmtblu{Indeed, the asymptotic results are expected to hold for a broad family of estimation models, since the key parameter that characterizes the asymptotic analysis is the scaling of the variance of the CSIT error $Z^{(j)}$, which is assumed to be constant, and not in the unit-variance random matrix~$\bDelta^{(j)}$.} \end{remark}